bbhtt/gh-site-source/content/microposts.md

 the kool-aid of "progress" and that I am suspicious of hypothetical "paid work" after 7+ years of unpaid volunteer effort.
 I wouldn't have to vent if I thought any of this was fair to me.

+#### 2026-05-26T15:08:00+05:30

+After thinking for a while, I just decided to leave formally by removing myself from Gitlab.
+I think it's best for me and everyone else.
+I don't have any willingness left to collaborate where I don't receive the respect, gratitude and trust I think I deserve.
+I wanted to archive some of my own projects I created in the namespace but Gitlab in their infinite wisdom has restricted that to the 'owner' role which I didn't have.
+So none of those repositories will be maintained by me anymore.
+I may mirror/move and/or fork some of them elsewhere.
+I don't have anything against the software or the project itself; they are great but the some of the people, not so much.
+Sorry.

+I'm sorry, the first two of these microposts were me venting.
+I'll try to post something fun later on...